Introduction: Infrared Lamp

 I added extra 470 uF capacitors for better power supply noise filtering (this is why I did noted ten 470 uF capacitors in the component list).

 I used five normal transistors in parallel and a power transistor to drive the light bulb.
 If you are using a 6 V LED light bulb then you need to consider the polarity of this component because the LED conducts only in one direction.
 LED light bulb consumes a lot less current than the traditional incandescent bulb.
-However, there are bright LED bulbs that consume more current.
+However, there are bright LED bulbs that consume more current than incandescent bulbs.

 You can see the matrix board with the light bulb attached.
 This matrix board is the 5 V TTL power supply.
-I used two 100-ohm resistors in parallel then give 50 ohms to reduce the power dissipation for each resistor and ensure that the TTL power supply voltage does not drop too much because of the high power supply resistor values.
+I used two 100-ohm resistors in parallel (this results in 50 ohms resistance) to reduce the power dissipation for each resistor and ensure that the TTL power supply voltage does not drop too much because of the high power supply resistor values.

 Step 4: Encasement and Testing